 California State Route 905 follows the Otay Mesa Freeway east across southern San Diego from Tocayo Avenue and Interstate 5 in the San Ysidro area to the International Border at Otay Mesa.
 A major commercial route, SR 905 is the main gateway for trucks into Mexico, as trucks are prohibited at the San Ysidro Port of Entry connecting with I-5/805.
 Despite completion of the freeway from I-5 to the Otay Mesa port of entry on July 30, 2012, the Otay Mesa Freeway remains a state route.

 Per an agreement between the California Department of Transportation (Caltrans) and the Federal Highway Administration (FHWA), it is expected that SR 905 will be upgraded to Interstate 905 in the future.
-The Interstate designated was pre-approved by the American Association of State Highway and Transportation Officials (AASHTO) approved the designation of Interstate 905 on December 7, 1984.
+FHWA informally approved nonchargeable Interstate status for the route, and the American Association of State Highway and Transportation Officials (AASHTO) approved the designation of Interstate 905 on December 7, 1984.
 Correspondence between Caltrans and AASHTO on October 24, 1984 requested Interstate 905 as follows:

 California State Route 905 is part of High Priority Corridor 30: Camino Real for its entire length.

 Otay Mesa was expanded to six lanes by 2000 with $20 million in state and local funds.1 The first section of SR 905 upgraded to freeway standards east of San Ysidro was the interchange with Siempre Viva Road (Exit 9).
 This exchange was completed in 2005.
 Upgrades for the remainder of SR 905 were originally slated for 2006 or 2007, but funding constraints partitioned construction into four separate projects.